-When the U.S. Copyright Office issues a certificate of supplementary registration, the Office assigns an effective date of registration for that registration.
-The effective date of registration is the day on which an acceptable application and filing fee, which are later determined by the Register of Copyrights or by a court of competent jurisdiction to be acceptable for supplementary registration, have all been received in the Office.
+The effective date of registration ("EDR") is the day on which an acceptable application and filing fee, which are later determined by the Register of Copyrights or by a court of competent jurisdiction to be acceptable for supplementary registration, have all been received in the Copyright Office."
 See 17 U.S.C. § 410(d).

-As a general rule, if the applicant makes a reasonable, good faith effort to complete the relevant spaces in Form CA and to identify the basic registration that needs to be corrected or amplified and completes the relevant fields/spaces in the application, the effective date of registration will be the date that the Office received the application, provided that the applicant paid the applicable filing fee as of that date.
+As a general rule, if the applicant makes a reasonable, good faith effort to identify the basic registration that needs to be corrected or amplified and completes the relevant fields/spaces in the application, the effective date of registration will be the date that the Office received the application, provided that the applicant paid the applicable filing fee as of that date.

 The Office cannot assign an effective date of registration if the changes proposed in the application are improper.
-See Sections through.
-Likewise, the Office cannot assign The Office cannot issue an effective date of registration if the applicant submits an unacceptable form of payment, such as uncollectible checks, unsigned checks, postdated checks, mutilated checks, illegible checks, fees made payable in a foreign currency, or the like.
-If the Office issues a certificate of supplementary registration and if the payment for the filing fee is returned for insufficient funds, or if the Office subsequently determines that the registration should not have been issued or any other reason, the supplementary registration will be cancelled.
+See Sections 1802.5 through 1802.7(H).
+Likewise, the Office cannot assign an effective date of registration if the applicant submits an unacceptable form of payment, such as uncollectible checks, unsigned checks, postdated checks, mutilated checks, illegible checks, fees made payable in a foreign currency, or the like.
+If the Office issues a certificate of supplementary registration and if the payment for the filing fee is returned for insufficient funds, or if the Office subsequently determines that the registration should not have been issued, the supplementary registration will be cancelled.